RouleThomas/Akizu_Lab/002_scRNAseq/001__5dOrganoids/labnote.md

 **--> Tried with  `--include-technical -S` and it works!!!!
 I have 3 files!!!**

+- SRR8734990_S1_L001_R1_001.fastq file contains the Cell Barcode and UMI.
+In 10x Genomics 3' single-cell RNA-seq protocols, the Read 1 (R1) is typically used for this purpose, and its length is 26bp, which matches the length of sequences in your file.

+- SRR8734990_S1_L001_R2_001.fastq file is the Read 2 (R2), which is typically used for gene expression information in 10x Genomics protocols.
+The length of sequences in this file is 100bp, which is a common read length for R2 in these protocols.

+- SRR8734990_S1_L001_I1_001.fastq file likely contains the index reads (I1), which are typically used to distinguish different samples in a multiplexed sequencing run.
+The length of sequences in this file is 8bp, which is a common length for index reads.

 # Cell Ranger pipeline (for 10x)
 ## install cell ranger